Chain-of-Thought Prompting Obscures Hallucination Cues in Large Language Models: An Empirical Evaluation: Pilot Experiment and Observation

 \subsection{Pilot Experimental Setting}

 \textbf{Datasets}.
-We use three widely adopted MCQA datasets in our study. \textbf{CommonsenseQA} (validation split, 1,221 samples; \citet{talmor2019commonsenseqa}) is a benchmark designed to evaluate commonsense reasoning; we use its validation split since the test set lacks ground-truth answers. \textbf{AI2 ARC} (ARC-Challenge, test split, 1,172 samples; \citet{boratko2018ai2arc}) is a challenging dataset that focuses on science-related questions requiring advanced reasoning. \textbf{MMLU} (test split, 14,042 samples; \citet{hendrycks2021mmlu}) is a large benchmark that spans a broad range of academic and professional domains, providing a comprehensive assessment of general knowledge and reasoning ability.
+We use three widely adopted MCQA datasets in our study. \textbf{CommonsenseQA} (validation split, 1,221 samples; \citet{talmor2019commonsenseqa}) is a benchmark designed to evaluate commonsense reasoning; we use the validation split since ground-truth answers are unavailable for its test set. \textbf{AI2 ARC} (ARC-Challenge, test split, 1,172 samples; \citet{boratko2018ai2arc}) is a challenging dataset that focuses on science-related questions requiring advanced reasoning. \textbf{MMLU} (test split, 14,042 samples; \citet{hendrycks2021mmlu}) is a large benchmark that spans a broad range of academic and professional domains, providing a comprehensive assessment of general knowledge and reasoning ability.

 \textbf{LLMs}.
 We conduct the pilot experiments using three open-source LLMs, covering both instruction-tuned and reasoning-oriented variants: \textbf{Llama-3.1-8B-Instruct} \citep{dubey2024llama}, a large-scale model fine-tuned for instruction following; \textbf{Mistral-7B-v0.3-Instruct} \citep{jiang2023mistral}, a compact model trained via instruction tuning; and \textbf{DeepSeek-R1-Distill-Llama-8B} \cite{guo2025deepseek}, a reasoning-oriented model distilled from larger LLMs.